-Ewing Optical has been Palm Beach County's trusted source for everything related to your vision.
+Ewing Optical is Palm Beach County's trusted source for everything related to your vision.
 Our dedicated and professional staff can help you get the proper lenses for your eyeglasses to ensure optimal fit for your individual needs.
-Below are some of the prescription lense types we offer at Ewing.
+Below are some of the prescription lens types we offer at Ewing.

 Lens Prescription Types

-Single Vision: These lenses have a uniform prescription across the whole lens.
-They are ideal for farsightedness, nearsightedness, and astigmatism.
+Single Vision: These lenses have a uniform prescription across the entire lens.
+They are ideal for farsightedness, nearsightedness and astigmatism.
 They are also helpful in reducing digital eye strain, keeping your eyes comfortable and relaxed.

 Bifocal: These lenses have both reading and distance sections, which are separated by a visible line.
-The upper part of the lens is used for distance, whereas the bottom part of the lens is used for near vision.
-Having this type of lens ensures that you have an easy time reading without straining your eyes.
+The upper part of the lens is used for distance and the bottom part of the lens is used for near vision.
+Having this type of lens allows you to have an easy time reading without straining your eyes.

 Progressive Lenses: These lenses are line-free multifocal eyeglass lenses that look exactly the same as single vision lenses.
 Progressive lenses will help you to see clearly at all distances without the "bifocal lines" that you can see in normal bifocal and trifocal lenses.
 The power of progressive lenses changes gradually from point to point on the lens surface, providing the correct lens power for seeing objects clearly at virtually any distance.